Kambui Olujimi: Early life and education

 Olujimi was born and grew up in the Bedford-Stuyvesant neighborhood of Brooklyn in New York City.

 In 1996, he attended Bard College.
 In 2002, he received a BFA from Parsons School of Design.
 He attended the Skowhegan School of Painting and Sculpture in Maine in 2006.
 In 2013, Olujimi received an MFA from Columbia University School of the Arts.

 Career

 Reviews of his work have appeared in publications including Art in America, The New York Times, The New Yorker, Modern Painters, Artforum, Hyperallergic, and The Brooklyn Rail.
 Throughout his career he has received numerous grants and fellowships including from A Blade of Grass, the Jerome Foundation, and the Fine Arts Work Center in Provincetown.
-He has also collaborated with interdisciplinary artist Coco Fusco.
+He has also collaborated with artists Hank Willis Thomas, Christopher Myers, and Coco Fusco.

-Olujimi's visual work is in the permanent collections of the Brooklyn Museum of Art and the Cleveland Art Museum.
+Olujimi's visual work is in the permanent collections of the Brooklyn Museum of Art, the Whitney Museum of American Art, the Speed Art Museum, the Nasher Museum of Art at Duke University, and the Cleveland Museum of Art.

-Olujimi has been connected with the Catharine Clark Gallery since 2010.

-He teaches in the Visual Art programs at Columbia University and Cooper Union.
+He has taught in the Visual Art programs at Columbia University and Cooper Union.

 Olujimi was one of the subjects of the short feature Through a Lens Darkly, concerning the struggle for African American photographers to receive recognition.